AVEVA/sample-adh-authentication_authorization-python/README.md

   - Google Chrome Web Driver is required for the automated test
 - Register an Authorization Code Client in AVEVA Data Hub and ensure that the registered client in ADH contains `http://localhost:5004/callback.html` in the list of RedirectUris
 - Configure the sample using the file [appsettings.placeholder.json](appsettings.placeholder.json).
 Before editing, rename this file to `appsettings.json`.
 This repository's `.gitignore` rules should prevent the file from ever being checked in to any fork or branch, to ensure credentials are not compromised.
-- Replace the placeholders in `appsettings.json` with your Tenant ID and Client ID
+- Replace the placeholders in `appsettings.json` with your Tenant ID and Client ID.
+The username and password fields are used for testing and can be left as is.

 ## Running the Sample